AdaptivMCP/AdaptivMCP/Detailed_Tools.md

 # Detailed MCP tools reference

-This document explains how each tool in the MCP server tools.
+**Policy:** This reference is subordinate to [`POLICY.md`](./POLICY.md).
+It must not redefine controller behavior.

+This document provides a concise tool catalog grouped by function.

 ## Tool catalog (grouped)